NI240SX/UCGT/README - Geometry Editor.md

 The material name, shader name and textures names are nonrestricted.

 The possible shader usages are the following :

+_Regular_
 - Diffuse : use for most basic materials.
 - DiffuseAlpha/Alpha : use for basic materials with transparency.
 - car_a_nzw : unknown for now, will get a better name when I find more about it.
 - DiffuseNormal/Normal : use for basic materials with normal.
 - DiffuseNormalAlpha/NormalAlpha : use for basic materials with both alpha and normal.

+_Skinnable_
+- DiffuseSwatch/Swatch : use for carskin without damage mapping.
 - DiffuseNormalSwatch/NormalSwatch : use for carskin and carbonfiber, probably anything skinnable/damageable.
 - DiffuseNormalSwatchAlpha/NormalSwatchAlpha : unused in vanilla models, probably the same as above with transparency.

+_Emissive_
 - DiffuseSelfIllumination/DiffuseGlow/SelfIllumination/Glow : use for head- and taillights.
 - DiffuseSelfIlluminationAlpha/DiffuseGlowAlpha/SelfIlluminationAlpha/GlowAlpha : use for brakelight glass.

-- DiffuseSwatch/Swatch : use for carskin without damage mapping.
+_Traffic_
 - TrafficDiffuse/Traffic : use for basic materials on traffic cars.
 - TrafficDiffuseAlpha/TrafficAlpha : use for transparent traffic car materials.
 - TrafficDiffuseNormal/TrafficNormal : use for traffic car materials with normals, including carskin.

-In most cases, you can invert two names, the compiler should still understand it (eg AlphaNormal works the same as NormalAlpha)
+In most cases, you can invert two names, the compiler should still understand it (e.g. AlphaNormal works the same as NormalAlpha).

 Texture usages must fit with the shader usage, otherwise they might be ignored.
 The possible texture usages are the following :
 - DIFFUSE : simply use the texture as diffuse (if the shader usage is DiffuseAlpha, the alpha channel is taken from this texture too).